jonchuaenzhe/snake-on-fpga/README.md

 March 2020
 # Snake (Game) on FPGA

-As part of the NUS module EE2026 Digital Design, this project implements a sound-activated snake game on a Basys 3 FPGA with a small LED screen attached.
+As part of the NUS module EE2026 Digital Design, this project implements a sound-activated snake game on a Basys-3 FPGA with a small LED screen attached.

 ## Demo